azarelga/azarelga/readme.md

 - 📕 active student in Institut Teknologi Sepuluh Nopember
 - 😍 very interested in data science and software development
 - 🤖 currently learning back-end development at the time being
-- 🎵 in the middle of my twink death era (death grips is on my ears 24/7)
+- 🔥 passionate on configuring my neovim